Curriculum Vitae: CV 2018.pdf

 (1) An analysis of the structure of M–N. The last two books of the Metaphysics are often treated as a mere appendix, and the consensus has long been that they are quite scattered.
 I show that the task Aristotle sets for himself in M–N is an important one, and that these two books form an organized unity (specifically, that they carry out, each in turn, the three inquiries outlined in M.1).

-(2) A consideration of the nature of Aristotelian mathematical objects.
-I argue that for Aristotle, mathematical objects are in sensible bodies, but not in a partlike way.
-Rather, they are combinations of properties (πάθη) of sensible things.
-This interpretation has implications for Aristotle's notion of intelligible matter (ὕλη νοητή).
+(2) An argument about the nature of Aristotelian mathematical objects.
+I show that for Aristotle, mathematical objects cannot be in sensible bodies in a partlike way.

 (3) An analysis of On Generation and Corruption II.3.
 I work out several interpretative puzzles, among which: what are "Plato's divisions", and what should we make of Aristotle's puzzling claim that fire (the element) is not fire, but "fiery" (πυροειδές)?